Japan Air Lines food poisoning incident: Aircraft and passengers

 The incident occurred aboard a Boeing 747 operated by Japan Air Lines.
 At the time of the incident, Japan Air Lines had both the 747-100 and the 747-200B in their long-distance fleet.

 The aircraft was carrying 344 passengers and 20 crew members.
 Most of the passengers on the charter flight were Japanese salesmen of The Coca-Cola Company and their family members, who had won a trip to Paris.

-Sequence of events
+Incident

 The flight originated in Tokyo and was planned to terminate in Paris, with service stops in Anchorage and Copenhagen.
 In Anchorage, food prepared by a Japan Air Lines subsidiary was loaded onto the aircraft for meal service near the end of the flight.

 About one hour after breakfast, while approaching Copenhagen, 143 passengers and one flight attendant fell ill with symptoms including vomiting and abdominal pain.
 All affected individuals were hospitalized at least overnight in Copenhagen, 30 of whom were reported to media to have required "intensive care", while the remaining passengers continued on to Paris.

 As none of the doctors in Denmark spoke Japanese, and only few of the passengers were fluent in Danish or English, Japanese-speaking staff from Copenhagen restaurants were summoned to the hospital to act as translators.